majd-karoun/sticky-todo-notes/README.md

-### Note Management
+### Note Management.
+- ➕ Enter text to create notes
-- 🖱️ Double-click to edit note content
+- 🖱️ Click notes to edit content
-- 🎨 Customizable colors with the circle color picker
+- 🎨 Color picker for notes and boards
-- 🖐️ Hold-to-drag notes around.you can drag multiple notes together by first hilighting an area with the mouse,then draging all the selected notes.
+- 🖐️ Drag notes around or select multiple
-- 🖊️ Click (B) for bolder text
+- 🖊️ Bold text with (B) button
-- ↘️ Resize Notes from the corner
+- ↘️ Resize notes from corner
-- 🗑️ Drag to Bin or use checkmark to delete
+- 🗑️ Delete by dragging to bin
+- 🔢 Switch boards with arrow keys or 1-9
+- 🔄 Transfer notes between boards by dragging them over the board numbers.